JuliaLang/julia/stdlib/Random/docs/src/index.md

    should be defined for this specific RNG, if they are needed;
-2) other documented `rand` methods accepting an `AbstractRNG` should work out of the box, (provided the methods from 1) what are relied on are implemented), but can of course be specialized for this RNG if there is room for optimization.
+2) other documented `rand` methods accepting an `AbstractRNG` should work out of the box, (provided the methods from 1) what are relied on are implemented), but can of course be specialized for this RNG if there is room for optimization;
+3) `copy` for pseudo-RNGs should return an independent copy that generates the exact same random sequence as the original from that point when called in the same way.
+When this is not feasible (e.g. hardware-based RNGs), `copy` must not be implemented.

 Concerning 1), a `rand` method may happen to work automatically, but it's not officially supported and may break without warnings in a subsequent release.